moorepants/dissertation/davisbicycle.rst

 Wheel Rate
 ----------

-As have been shown in previous chapters, the bicycle dynamics are highly dependent on the speed of the bicycle.
-This requires good estimations of the average speed for each constant speed run.
-I measured the rear wheel rate in the same fashion as the Delft instrumented bicycle.
+As has been shown in previous chapters, bicycle dynamics are highly dependent on speed.
+This requires good estimation of the average speed for each constant speed run.
+I measured the rear wheel rate in the same fashion as on the Delft instrumented bicycle.
 We mounted a small DC permanent magnet motor (Globe Motors E-2120 without the encoder) to the rear frame in much the same way as a simple friction generator for a bicycle light :ref:`Figure 11.8<figSpeedometer>`.
-A small knurled aluminum disc on the motor shaft engaged the sidewall of the tire which is radius :math:`r_c` from the wheel hub. :math:`r_c` was slightly different for runs 0 to 226 than for run numbers greater than 226 because it was remounted for better tangential disc to tire contact.
+A small knurled aluminum disc on the motor shaft engaged the sidewall of the tire which is radius :math:`r_c` from the wheel hub.
+:math:`r_c` was slightly different for runs 0 to 226 than for run numbers greater than 226 because it was remounted for better tangential disc to tire contact.

 .. math::
    :label: eqDiscContactRadius